HMS Dasher (D37): Loss

 There were rumours that the authorities ordered the dead to be buried in an unmarked mass grave, but none had been found as of 2021, and the Royal Navy said that a mass unmarked grave would have been against Admiralty policy and that all sources relating to the sinking of HMS Dasher are in the public domain.
 A witness said in 2021 that survivors had told her that there was a mortuary where they were taken to identify about fifty bodies laid out, "just dumped".
 People living nearby saw the bodies over a high wall, "then they all disappeared".
 Furious relatives protested and some of the dead were returned to their families for burial.
 The survivors were ordered not to talk about what happened.
 This policy subsequently attracted much criticism.
 There are now memorials to those lost at both Ardrossan and Brodick.
 The wreck site lies approximately halfway on the Caledonian MacBrayne ferry route between Ardrossan and Brodick and is a controlled site under the Protection of Military Remains Act.

 Teak boards from the flight deck of Dasher washed up on the beach at Ardrossan in 1999.
 They were riddled with tubes made by burrowing teredo worms.
 A section of this wood featured in the "Flotsam and Jetsam" exhibition in the Millennium Dome and another piece is held by the North Ayrshire Heritage Centre in Saltcoats.

 There was speculation that one corpse from the sinking was used during the British deception Operation Mincemeat ("The Man Who Never Was").
 The case was argued by authors John and Noreen Steele in their 2002 book The Secrets of HMS Dasher.
-The actual body used was that of Glyndwr Michael, a vagrant who died after ingesting rat poison.
+However, it was later determined that the body used was that of Glyndwr Michael, a vagrant who died after ingesting rat poison.
 His identity was uncovered in 1996 by Roger Morgan, who discovered supporting evidence in the Public Record Office.